SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 # Privacy Given Strongest Authenticity and Confidentiality

-Version 0.1.1 2023/03/26
+SPAC, Secure Privacy, Authenticity, and Confidentiality

+Version 0.1.2 (Original draft 2023/03/25)

 Copyright 2023 Samuel M. Smith

 ## PAC Trilemma

-In my opinion, the three properties, authenticity, confidentiality, and privacy inhabit a trade-space.
-I have posited the PAC Theorem or PAC Trilemma to qualify this trade-space.
+In my opinion, the three properties, authenticity, confidentiality, and privacy inhabit a trade space.
+I have posited the PAC Theorem or PAC Trilemma to qualify this trade space.
 The PAC theorem/trilemma states:

 > One can have any two of the three (privacy, authenticity, confidentiality) at the highest level but not all three.